okta/workflows-templates/workflows/manage_gsuite_user_licenses/readme.md

 2. Find and select: "Manage G Suite User Licenses" flow.

-3.Find and click on [Add template] button > and click on  [Add Template] in the  appeared pop-up.
+3. Find and click on [Add template] button > and click on  [Add Template] in the  appeared pop-up.
 A "Manage G Suite User Licenses" folder is automatically added and the user is navigated there, once the flow is built.

 4. Turn on the following flows: